Innovative Global Program

 Learning and practicing “What is research?” year by year:

-This course consists of a practical research project and a seminar.
+This subject consists of a practical research project and a seminar.
 For their practical research project, from the first year, the student is assigned to their supervisor’s research laboratory and pursues cutting-edge research under the guidance of that supervisor and advisers.

 For the seminar, students present and discuss their research in front of advisers from various specialized research fields.
 Having their research assessed by not just a single specialist but by specialists from other fields as well, fosters a multidisciplinary perspective.